wwmmkk/FrameGlimpse/README.md

 ### 5.1 Saving

-When you choose to save a photo, Live Photo, or other generated result, the App asks the system to write the item you confirmed into your Photos library.
+When you choose to save a photo, Live Photo, GIF, or other generated result, the App asks the system to write the item you confirmed into your Photos library or another destination you select.

 The App saves only the items you choose to save.

+If you choose to export an item to the Files app or another app through an iOS system interface, the destination you select may process and store that item under its own privacy policy and terms.

+We do not receive a copy of your exported media.

 ### 5.2 Deleting

-When you use cleanup features to delete old screenshots or similar photos:
+When you use cleanup features to delete old screenshots, duplicate or similar photos, screen recordings, short videos, or other supported media:

 * the App does not delete anything automatically;
 * you must actively select items;
 * deletion requires confirmation;
 * deleted items are typically moved to the “Recently Deleted” album in the Photos app, subject to iOS system behavior.

+You are responsible for reviewing the selected items before confirming deletion.

+FrameGlimpse does not control how long Apple retains deleted items in the Recently Deleted album.

 ---

-## 6. Diagnostic Logs and Feedback
+## 6. Feedback and Support

-FrameGlimpse may keep a local rolling diagnostic log on your device to help diagnose technical problems, crashes, failed media processing, scanning issues, import/export issues, Live Activity issues, and other app functionality problems.

-The diagnostic log may include:

-* App lifecycle events;
-* screen navigation and feature usage events;
-* processing and scanning status;
-* import, export, save, and delete operation status;
-* Live Activity submission and termination status;
-* per-resource processing failures;
-* error messages and technical diagnostic information;
-* App version, iOS version, and device model information.

-The diagnostic log is stored locally on your device and is capped below 50 MB.
-It is not uploaded automatically.

-The diagnostic log does not include your photos, videos, Live Photos, screenshots, thumbnails, original filenames, precise location information, or raw PhotoKit identifiers.
-Where the App needs to reference a media resource for troubleshooting, it uses a shortened hashed identifier rather than the original system identifier.

-When you tap “Report an Issue,” “Feedback,” or a similar feedback option, the App may attach the local diagnostic log to a system mail composer or share sheet.
-The log is sent to us only if you choose to send the message.
-You may cancel the message or remove the attachment before sending.
+FrameGlimpse provides an optional way to contact us by email.

-If you send feedback by email, we may receive:
+If you choose to send feedback by email, we may receive:

 * your email address;
+* your name or display name, if provided by your email account;
-* the message content you choose to provide;
+* the subject and message content you choose to provide;
-* any screenshots, files, or other attachments you choose to include;
+* any screenshots, files, or other attachments you voluntarily add.
-* the diagnostic log attachment, if included.

-We use this information only to respond to your feedback, provide customer support, diagnose technical issues, fix bugs, improve app stability, and improve App functionality.
+FrameGlimpse does not create or store diagnostic logs and does not attach diagnostic logs to feedback emails.

+The App also does not automatically attach your photos, videos, Live Photos, screenshots, thumbnails, media metadata, or media-analysis results to a feedback email.

+Before sending the email, you can review, edit, or cancel it using the system mail interface.
+You control the information and attachments included in the message.

+We use information you send to us only to:

+* respond to your feedback;
+* provide customer support;
+* understand problems you describe;
+* investigate and fix bugs;
+* improve App stability and functionality;
+* address purchase or subscription questions where applicable;
+* comply with legal obligations or protect our legal rights.

-We do not use diagnostic logs for advertising, marketing, cross-app or cross-website tracking, device fingerprinting, or sale to third parties.
+We do not use feedback information for advertising, marketing, cross-app or cross-website tracking, device fingerprinting, profiling, or sale to third parties.

+Your email provider and our email provider may process the message under their own terms and privacy policies.

 ---